jonathanwd/github_demo/README.md

 ## Download Volatility
 * Volatility can be downloaded from https://www.volatilityfoundation.org/25.
-While there are recent versions of Volatility, we will use version 2.5 because it will run on a 32-bit machine.
+While there are more recent versions of Volatility, we will use version 2.5 because it will run on a 32-bit machine.
 * Save the zip file onto the VM and extract its contents.

 ## Download DumpIt